 A few weeks after the hearing, you should get a new birth certificate for your child that lists you and your spouse as the parents.
 At this point, congratulations!
 Your child is permanently yours, and your adoption is complete.

-For more information about adoption finalization in Iowa, please call American Adoptions at 1-800-ADOPTION.
+For more information about adoption finalization in Iowa, please speak with a local adoption attorney.
+For more information about adoption with our agency, please call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.